-Our research used the Inalytics Peer Group Database, which contained over 215 long only equity portfolio and comprised around US$152bn of investment data by value.
-We focused our research on investigating how two key concepts – the Hit Rate and Win/Loss Ratio – can help inform how a portfolio manager generates alpha, and whether their track record can be relied upon as a useful indicator of skill.
+Our research used the Inalytics Peer Group database, which in this study contained over 215 long only equity portfolios and comprised around US$152bn of investment data by value.
+We focused our research on investigating how two key concepts – the Hit Rate and Win/Loss Ratio – can help inform how a fund manager generates alpha, and whether their track record can be relied upon as a useful indicator of investment skill.

 Download the full research paper below or view our Research Paper 10: Track records luck or skill? to learn more about why track records are poor indicators of investment skill.